cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

 The above code shows an excerpt of the JSweet jQuery API.
-As we can notice, the $ function is annotated with `@Module("jquery")`.
+As we can notice, the `$` function is annotated with `@Module("jquery")`.
 As a consequence, any call to this function will trigger the require of the `jquery` module.

 Note: the notion of manual require of a module may be available in future releases.
 However, automatic require is sufficient for most programmers and hides the complexity of having to require modules explicitly.
 It also brings the advantage of having the same code whether modules are used or not.

-Troubleshooting: when a candy does not define properly the module annotation, it is currently possible to overcome the problem with a “hack” and force the use of an external module.
+Troubleshooting: when a candy does not define properly the `@Module` annotation, it is currently possible to overcome the problem with a “hack” and force the use of an external module.
 See: <https://github.com/cincheo/jsweet/issues/114>.

 ### Root packages

 Root packages are a way to tune the generated code so that JSweet packages are erased in the generated code and thus at runtime.
-To set a root package, just define a `package-info.java` file and use the *@Root* annotation on the package, as follows:
+To set a root package, just define a `package-info.java` file and use the `@Root` annotation on the package, as follows:

 ``` java
 @Root